CNF Investments

 Series A in 2014

-SurfWatch Labs, Inc. provides cyber risk intelligence solutions aimed at helping organizations mitigate their cyber threats.
-Founded in 2012 and based in Sterling, Virginia, the company offers a suite of software-as-a-service (SaaS) products, including SurfWatch Risk Monitor, which delivers a continuously updated cybercrime risk score, risk reports, industry insights, and solution recommendations.
-Additionally, SurfWatch Market identifies relevant cyber solutions tailored to an organization’s specific security challenges.
-The company also develops SurfWatch Analytics, which collects and analyzes cyber-related information from various sources to provide timely risk intelligence.
-By combining analytics and human expertise, SurfWatch Labs enables organizations and service providers to establish effective cyber threat intelligence operations, enhancing their overall cybersecurity posture.
+SurfWatch Labs, Inc. is a provider of cyber risk intelligence solutions designed to help organizations mitigate cyber threats.
+The company offers a suite of software-as-a-service products, including SurfWatch Risk Monitor, which delivers a continuously updated cybercrime risk score and insights tailored to an organization's risk profile.
+Additionally, SurfWatch Market identifies relevant cyber solutions to address specific security challenges, while SurfWatch Analytics collects and analyzes cyber-related data from various sources to provide timely risk intelligence.
+Founded in 2012 by former U.S. Government intelligence analysts and based in Sterling, Virginia, SurfWatch Labs aims to empower organizations with a comprehensive understanding of cyber threats, enhancing their tactical defenses through actionable insights and support.
+The company's solutions are marketed through value-added resellers, system integrators, and managed security service providers across the United States.

 Closely